UCSF Institutional Career Development Awards (K12)

 CTSI KL2 Clinical Research Career Development Awards.
 Faculty Scholars are chosen each year to pursue clinical and translational research projects for 3-5 years with training and mentoring.
 The program includes a master's degree in clinical research for those who do not have such training, a supportive environment, modest financial resources, and access to core faculty who provide expertise and guidance in research design, measurement and questionnaire design, study coordination, data management, biostatistical analysis, and scientific writing.

-Building Interdisciplinary Research Careers in Women's Health (BIRCWH).
-The UCSF Women's Health Clinical Research Center and the Division of Research (DOR) at Kaiser Permanente sponsor BIRCWH, an NIH K12 supported program to train junior faculty to be successful, independent clinical and translational investigators in women's health.
+Building Interdisciplinary Research Careers in Women's Health (BIRCWH) trains junior faculty to be successful, independent clinical and translational investigators in women's health.

-Women's Reproductive Health Research (WRHR) Career Development Center.
-The UCSF Department of Obstetrics, Gynecology and Reproductive Sciences offers a mentored, structured scholarship program of two years duration in basic or clinical research training for physicians who have completed a residency in Obstetrics and Gynecology.
+Women's Reproductive Health Research (WRHR) Career Development Program offers a mentored, structured scholarship program of two years duration in basic or clinical research training for physicians who have completed a residency in Obstetrics and Gynecology.
 The program includes course work, immersion into a vibrant academic research community, and "hands-on" research experience.
-It gives Scholars the ability to be productive, independent and funded junior faculty members, and ultimately to lead rewarding, successful and productive academic careers.

 NIH Faculty Career Development Awards

 See NIH Career Development Awards for in depth information.
 The NIH institutes and centers implement these awards in different ways.
 In the early stages of application preparation, all candidates should contact the prospective NIH awarding institute.